iamsamwen/strapi-plugin-pfapi/README.md

 ## Configurable Filters

-filters provide overview of the searched data, the filters data is used to build user-friendly interface to help users to refine their searches.
+filters provide an overview of the searched data, the filters data is used to build the user-friendly interface.
+It helps users to refine their searches.

 Here is an example: